 Have you ever been afraid of trying recipes that use yeast because of previous baking failures?

 Now when I found this recipe, I conquered all my fears and gave it a go.
-I am just amazed and happy because I have made this two times already, and the results were nothing less than satisfactory.
+I am just amazed and happy because the results were nothing less than satisfactory.
 It was surprisingly easy to follow the directions and nothing complex is involved.
 And the product?
 Oh, you would not believe that something so good can be done with such a simple preparation.

 The first time I did this, I followed the recipe exactly as it is, which is for a Cinnamon roll.
 Being very pleased with the result, I used the recipe again but I did some alterations with the flavorings so you are now looking at an easy ensaymada face to face.